 Kathleen's teaching encourages students to practice with enthusiasm, determination & compassion in order to balance the body and the mind.

 In his teaching, Claude strives to share the chain of knowledge that has been passed down through his teachers to him.
 He enjoys the variety of sequences, inclusion of inversions, and individual attention that Iyengar Yoga Classes feature.
-Done properly, done regularly, yoga may be highly beneficial for mind and body.
+His experience has been that done properly, done regularly, yoga greatly benefits both mind and body.

 This symbol is used to identify certified Iyengar teachers who have passed a very rigorous assessment and continue to improve their teaching skills.